-Lyft uses cancel and no-show fees to make sure drivers are paid for their time and effort.
+Lyft uses cancel and no-show fees to make sure you’re paid for your time and effort.

-Drivers are paid a minimum cancel fee or earn based on the time and distance they drive – whichever is greater.
+You’ll either get paid a minimum cancellation fee or receive earnings based on the time and distance you drive, whichever is greater.

 You can see your per-minute and per-mile rates for each ride on your rate card.